Research

 By characterizing novel molecular pathways and targets, such as TREM2 and CMPK2, we aim to develop innovative therapies for treating MASH, ASH, and HCC.
 Our research includes comprehensive investigations into the roles of these targets in liver disease progression and their potential as therapeutic interventions.

-Hepatic Neuronal Innervation and Disease Progression
+Neuronal Control of Liver Disease Progression

-of inflammation and elucidated the crosstalk between neuronal and immune cell interactions.
+We investigate how neuronal innervation influences liver diseases, including MASH, ASH, and HCC.
+Our research has uncovered critical steps in the initiation of inflammation and elucidated the crosstalk between neuronal and immune cell interactions.